 If one truly wishes to revive the political discussion of the OAS, as the US has stated, it is necessary to refine political will.
 The OAS is the only forum in which Latin American and Caribbean countries can speak as equals to larger, Northern countries.
 It is likely that the participation of President Obama the General Assembly would receive an important turnout of Latin American presidents.
 The same would happen with Canadian political representation at the same level.

 The Inter-American Human Rights System depends on this political system.
 International bodies in their subsidiary character are only functional to the extent that States implement the international standards, which requires more than good legal criteria.

 The international system as we know it today has enormous limitations.
 One of these is the difficult relationship between politics and normative standards.
 Too much politics is harmful in many ways, but its absence would practically nullify the system.
 The challenge is to close the gap between the abuses of each one of these extremes.

-* Researcher in the Center for the Study of Law, Justice and Society – Dejusticia
+* Camilo Sánchez is a researcher at the Center for Law, Justice and Society (Dejusticia).